LouisH626/My_Portfolio/README.md

 and finally a Contact Me page to submit a form to myself.
 ## **Setup**
 Github Page URL created and to be sent to required individual.
-Deployment Site URL created and to be sent to required individual
+Deployment Site URL created and to be sent to required individual.

 ## **License**
 MIT